 - If you are unable to find employment, you should make plans to change your status or leave the USA.
 If you will leave the USA, please contact the Office of International Programs to notify us of your departure so this information can be reported on your SEVIS record.

 You are still an F-1 Student while you are on OPT.
 This means that you are still responsible for reporting information to OIP and USCIS.
-Complete the Employment Reporting Form and submit it to the Office of International Programs (OIP) report your employment.
+Report your employment and change of address using the SEVP Portal.

 Students must also report any changes in their address within 10 days of moving.